 William Scott, a member of my running club, was a spectator on the day.
 William started running around this time, and thinks he may have read about the race in an athletics magazine or in the press.
 He cycled with his neighbour from his home in Highbury to Guildhall to watch the finish.
 They saw a lot of the finishers, including the winners.
 William told me it wasn’t at all busy at the finish.
 There were only about 40 people there, and he thought most of them were the organisers.
 William and his neighbour were able to stand next to the course with their bikes to see the runners come past.
 He told me that his impression at the time was that these were all top class competitors, “the idea of ordinary people running marathons didn’t exist back then”.
 William went on to run many marathons himself, with his first one being in June 1981.

 The Guardian article notes that “less than half the 200 competitors are British”.
 This suggests there was quite a depth in the British women’s marathon field.
-The Amateur Athletics Association had introduced a Women’s Marathon Championship in 1978 and nominated the Avon marathon as the 1980 championship event.
-The Association of Road Racing Statisticians website lists four British runners in addition to Joyce Smith, in order of finishing times:
+The Women’s Amateur Athletic Association (WAAA) had introduced a Women’s Marathon Championship in 1978 and nominated the Avon marathon as the 1980 championship event.
+The top ten British runners listed in the Athletics Weekly results were:

 “This race was the deal maker” – the women’s marathon in the Olympics